werknew/INSA_Cybersecurity_Group_13/README.md

 this is the repository of Insa Cyber Talent Group 13

-# 🔍 Automated Vulnerability Scanner Tool
+# 🔍 Automated Vulnerability Scanner Security Tool

 ## 📌 Project Overview